- Configuring an SLA

 To configure an SLA:

-- Select Administration Tool from within the NIM Console
+- Select Administration Tool from the main navigator

 - Select User Profile/Grouping > Add / Edit SLAs